JaKooLit/Hyprland-v3/README.md

 - b.)
 Copy wallpapers to your ~/Pictures/ or you need to edit the scripts.
 - c.) if you have azerty keyboard [`this`](https://github.com/swaywm/sway/issues/1460?fbclid=IwAR1C8VcY_wWbGhXvT-5ApjJCQuJoJzhOVor6o5fdn0Nj1c6bD9JXoQAPQIg) might help

+### notes
+- change the values of pavucontrol on `~/.config/hypr/configs/WindowRules.conf` .
+Recommended to move the window manually where you want and then run the command `hyprctl clients` to show the current size and position, as shown in the Assets/PavuExample.jpg

 ### ✨ known-issues:
 - [ ] fractional scaling breaks swww.
 Switch to swaybg as your wallpaper renderer if you use fractional scaling